loda-lang/loda-programs/programs/oeis/list3.md

 * [A315308](http://oeis.org/A315308) ([L22 program](A315308.asm)): Coordination sequence Gal.5.299.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315309](http://oeis.org/A315309) ([L15 program](A315309.asm)): Coordination sequence Gal.4.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315311](http://oeis.org/A315311) ([L13 program](A315311.asm)): Coordination sequence Gal.3.51.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315329](http://oeis.org/A315329) ([L34 program](A315329.asm)): Coordination sequence Gal.6.635.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315339](http://oeis.org/A315339) ([L23 program](A315339.asm)): Coordination sequence Gal.4.141.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315340](http://oeis.org/A315340) ([L23 program](A315340.asm)): Coordination sequence Gal.6.625.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315405](http://oeis.org/A315405) ([L20 program](A315405.asm)): Coordination sequence Gal.3.15.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.